Competition for Power

 There is good reason to think skill lies on a Pareto distribution — some people are dramatically more skilled than others and can accomplish feats others cannot.
 For example, very few people have the skill to found a company, far fewer have the skill to found a successful company, and fewer still can found a successful company that does anything at all interesting.
 Google seeks to hire programmers who are 10 times more competent than others, known as 10X programmers.
 Master Go players consistently beat those of even slightly lower rank.
 Some politicians are drastically more persuasive and charismatic than others.

 There are two theoretical explanations for this that I find plausible.
 I call the first explanation the Completeness Hypothesis.
-It is the idea that having all of the important contributing pieces makes a given effect much, much larger than having most of the pieces.
+It is the idea that having all of the important contributing pieces to producing an effect makes a given effect much, much larger than having most of the pieces.
 Having 100% of the pieces of a car produces a very different effect than having 90% of the pieces.
 The four important pieces for producing mastery in a domain are good feedback mechanisms, extreme motivation, the right equipment, and sufficient time.
 According to the Completeness Hypothesis, people that stably have all four of these pieces will have orders-of-magnitude greater skill than people that have only two or three of the components.
 This produces the observed distribution.

 The second possible explanation is the Efficacy Arms Race Hypothesis.
 This theory claims that your ability to accomplish your goals is determined by relative rather than absolute skill; to succeed in competitive domains, beyond a basic threshold of skill, you just need to be better than your competitors.
 Consider for example the skill required to create a successful restaurant.
 Beyond the relatively low level of default skill necessary to make the restaurant passably functional, the actual skill required for your restaurant to succeed will be determined by the skill of your competitors.
-It will be a lot lower in Boise than in New York City.
+It will be a lot lower in Boise, Idaho than in New York City.
 If everyone in the ancient world had been as skilled as Alexander the Great, he wouldn’t have been Great.
 Certain players can out-compete others due to their greater relative level of skill rather than their absolute level of skill.

 Ambitious people will tend to be found near the upper end of the skill range.
 Ambitious goals require significantly more skill to achieve than unambitious goals.
 As such, perceptive ambitious people will be strongly motivated to develop the skills necessary for achieving their ambitious goals.
 Such strong motivation is one of the key prerequisites for achieving mastery — you do not reach great skill without great motivation.